 A disclosure which contains details of an offence does not automatically preclude study on one of our courses.
 We operate a Professional Issues Committee which will consider each case individually and confidentially.
 In all instances, the committee is assessing whether the disclosure would prevent an applicant from going on placement or obtaining employment on graduation.

-*If your period of residence abroad took place whilst serving in the military, you may submit an extract from your military record instead.
+If you were in serving for the military during your time abroad, you may submit an extract from your military record instead.
 The extract you provide must:

 - be the original document you were given, not a copy